-5.15 Drugs-and Alcohol-Free Workplace (Reaffirmed 12-2-1991; Revised 7-30-20012, 11-4-2013, xxx 2020) (formerly 5.42) It is the objective and goal of East Central College to provide a drug and alcohol-free environment.
-East Central College prohibits the manufacture, distribution, possession, or use of a controlled substance or an imitation controlled substance and the possession, use, or distribution of alcoholic beverages (except as specified in Board Policy 4.42) on
+5.16 Drugs-and Alcohol-Free Workplace (Reaffirmed 12-2-1991; Revised 7-30-20012, 11-4-2013, xxx 2020) (formerly 5.42)

+It is the objective and goal of East Central College to provide a drug and alcohol free environment.
+East Central College prohibits the manufacture, distribution, possession, or use of a controlled substance or an imitation controlled substance and the possession, use, or distribution of alcoholic beverages (except as specified in Board Policy 4.42) on any East Central College-owned or controlled property or at College-sponsored functions.

-5.15.1 Federal Law Compliance (Revised xxxx-2022)
+5.16.1 Federal Law Compliance (Revised xxxx-2022)

-It is the College's intent and obligation to meet compliance with the Drug Free Work Place Act of 1988, Public Law 100-690, and update to the Drug Free School Community Act of 1989, Public Law 101-226 to provide a drug free, healthy, and safe work environment.
+It is the College's intent and obligation to meet compliance with the Drug-Free Work Place Act of 1988, Public Law 100-690, and update to the Drug-Free School Community Act of 1989, Public Law 101-226 to provide a drug-free, healthy, and safe work environment.
 The College complies with the requirements of the Drug-Free Schools and Communities Act Amendments of 1989 (20 U.S.C. § 1011i) and the Drug-Free Workplace Act of 1988 (41 U.S.C. § 8101 et seq.).
 Although medical marijuana is legal in Missouri, it is still considered illegal under federal law as a "Schedule I" drug.
 As such, the distribution, possession, and consumption of medical marijuana are prohibited on property owned or operated by the College or its affiliates.

-5.15.2 Explanation and Consequences of Prohibitive Behavior
+5.16.2 Explanation and Consequences of Prohibitive Behavior